bbcmicrobit/PythonEditor/README.rst

     tsd reinstall
     npm install

-To build and run the "vanilla" (i.e. non-microbit brandedi) version of TouchDevelop you'll need to do one of the following:
+To build and run the "vanilla" (i.e. non-microbit branded) version of TouchDevelop you'll need to do one of the following:

 * To build the site (it's written in Microsoft's TypeScript language [http://www.typescriptlang.org/] that compiles to Javascript)::